wp-plugins/absolute-to-relative-urls/readme.txt

 == Description ==

-Before:
+If you were to run this code at *http;//example.com/test/testing/*, you would get these results:

+**Before:** http;//example.com/test/another-test/#anchor
+**After:** ../test/another-test/#anchor

-http;//example.com/wp-content/themes/twentyten/style.css
+**Before:** http;//example.com/wp-content/themes/twentyten/style.css

-After:
-/wp-content/themes/twentyten/style.css
+**After:** /wp-content/themes/twentyten/style.css

+**Before:** http*s*;//example.com/wp-content/themes/twentyten/style.css
+**After:** http*s*;//example.com/wp-content/themes/twentyten/style.css

+**Before:** http;//google.com/test/
+**After:** http;//google.com/test/

+All string parsing.
+No directory browsing.

-If you are looking for a plugin that *automatically* converts absolute URLs to relative URLs, check out my other plugin **[WP-HTML-Compression](http://wordpress.org/extend/plugins/wp-html-compression/)** as it will soon have this feature.
+If you are looking for a plugin that *automatically* converts all of the absolute URLs on your pages to relative URLs, check out my other plugin **[WP-HTML-Compression](http://wordpress.org/extend/plugins/wp-html-compression/)** as it has integrated this code.

-I wrote this plugin because I needed a basepath for an Adobe Flash application.
-In other words, I needed a URL to the server root without the domain.
-You may find this useful for the same reason, or perhaps another.

-**Before you copy this code and add it into your own**, keep in mind that there may be future updates.
-Keeping the code within an activated plugin will make sure you're notified.
+**Before you copy this code and add it into your own**, keep in mind that there will probably be future updates.
+Keeping the code within an installed plugin will make sure you're notified.

-If you are looking for a solution to WordPress inserting absolute media URLs into your posts, you may want to check out **[Relative Image URLs](http://wordpress.org/extend/plugins/relative-image-urls/)**.

 == Installation ==